vuejs/it.vuejs.org/src/api/index.md

 ### pluralize

-- **Arguments:**
+- **Argomenti:**
-  - `{String} single, [double, triple, ...]`
+  - `{Stringa} single, [double, triple, ...]`

-- **Usage:**
+- **Utilizzo:**

   Pluralizes the argument based on the filtered value.
 When there is exactly one argument, plural forms simply add an "s" at the end.
-When there are more than one argument, the arguments will be used as array of strings corresponding to the single, double, triple ... forms of the word to be pluralized.
-When the number to be pluralized exceeds the length of the arguments, it will use the last entry in the array.
+When there are more than one argument, the Argomenti will be used as array of stringas corresponding to the single, double, triple ... forms of the word to be pluralized.
+When the number to be pluralized exceeds the length of the Argomenti, it will use the last entry in the array.

-- **Example:**
+- **Esempio:**

   ``` html
   {{count}} {{count | pluralize 'item'}}